 With drug addiction and alcoholism being rampant in our country you would think finding addiction recovery resources would be easy.
-It is not easy as I found out.
+It is not as easy as I found out.
 I was in addiction recovery for 12 years when one of my loved ones informed me they needed addiction treatment.
 First I was clueless they were doing drugs; secondly, I did not know where to turn to get them the best addiction treatment help possible.
 The place I went for help was not an option for them.
 I searched online and I could not find a trusted addiction recovery resource.
-Luckily after spending a couple days searching I found a suitable resource.
+Luckily after spending a couple of days searching I found a suitable resource.

-When my colleague Austin Armstrong informed me he was writing this addiction recovery resources article I was more than happy to contribute.
 When I reflected back on my own difficulties, years ago researching addiction recovery resources, it occurred to me that I couldn’t easily find resources for addiction recovery.
 How could someone with no addiction recovery knowledge, find an addiction recovery resource they could trust.
 We believe this addiction recovery resource will aid you in finding treatment for yourself or your loved one.

 No one chooses to become addicted to meth, but people can choose to get better.
 Understanding how meth works and what it does inside your body is one of the first steps.